pnp/PnP-PowerShell/Samples/Provisioning.SelfHostedWithAzureWebJob/ReadMe.md

 * Edit .\Engine\shared.ps1 to match your environment if you have renamed column prefix or similar, or if you want to provision sites on the managed path */sites* and not */teams*
 * Run .\Engine\mrprovision.ps1
 * Once done visit the newly created site (link from Site Directory, or via e-mail)
+	* The requestor and site owner will get e-mails when the site is ready
+	* The site owners are set as site request recipients
 * Add some more owners, members or visitors to the site
 * Try out the governance script which syncs users back to the site directory
 * Run .\Engine\mrgovernance.ps -syncPermissions